Master of Beauty

 This exhibition is supported by a grant from the Art Alliance for Contemporary Glass.

-Lino Tagliapetra, Fenice, 2011, blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries
+Lino Tagliapietra, Fenice, 2011, free-blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries

-Lino Tagliapetra, Batman, 2006, blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries
+Lino Tagliapietra, Batman, 2006, free-blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries

-Lino Tagliapetra, Dinosaur, 2006, blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries
+Lino Tagliapietra, Dinosaur, 2006, free-blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries

-Lino Tagliapetra, Chicago, 2015, blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries
+Lino Tagliapietra, Chicago, 2015, free-blown glass, Photograph by Russell Johnson, courtesy of the Schantz Galleries